garrandall/popular-music-data/tracks/rich-as-f--k-lil-wayne-2-chainz.md

 All my niggas live rich as fuck
 All my niggas look rich as fuck

-Never talk to the cops, I dont speak pig latin
+Never talk to the cops, I don't speak pig latin
 I turn the penny to a motherfucking Janet Jackson
 Tell the bitches that be hatin I ain't got no worries I just wanna hit and run like I ain't got insurance